pongsagon/tt07-tiniest-gpu/test_software/readme.md

 # How to use
 1. The code rely on SFML library for the input and windows. https://www.sfml-dev.org/tutorials/2.6/start-vc.php. \
    Please install SFML first.
-2. Change the COM port number in C code to match with the ASIC/FPGA port
+2. Change the COM port number in C code to match with the ASIC/FPGA port (line number 330)
 3. short cut keys
    - arrow key: yaw pitch
    - as: zoom